kpreid/exhaust/README.md

 Project status and stability
 ----------------------------

-`exhaust` is currently in an early stage of development, but I intend to quickly bring it to feature-completeness within its narrow scope, making it a library that can be relied upon.
+`exhaust` is currently in an early stage of development, and has been published for the sake of receiving feedback.
+I intend to quickly bring it to feature-completeness within its narrow scope, making it a library that can be relied upon by Rust programmers.

 License
 -------